HL7/davinci-deqm/input/pagecontent/index.md

 #### Reporting Scenarios

 Reporting scenarios are used to report the results of quality measures on patient populations at the end of a measurement period.
 Measure reports are provided to attest the standard of care given to patients in a population as measured by specific quality measures.
-The measures are typically identified as part of a quality improvement program or initiative by a payer or other quality improvement stakeholder such as public health agencies with use cases that are typically more focused on the reporting scenarios.
+The measures are typically identified as part of a quality improvement initiative by a payer or other quality improvement stakeholder such as public health agencies with use cases that are typically more focused on the reporting scenarios.

 For the reporting scenarios, the actors are Reporters and Receivers: